 - The last thing Bladewolf says before his boss fight with Raiden begins is "Exterminate".

-- Also done to a lesser extent in the opening mission in Abkhazia, featuring rather realistic commentary on the state of affairs in the post-USSR Caucasus.
+- The opening mission in Abkhazia features rather realistic commentary on the state of affairs in the post-USSR Caucasus.
 Rather unexpected too, as the region has never been touched upon in any other work of media to date.

 - The gratuitous Russian spoken by several characters is mostly grammatically correct and features sensible and appropriate profanity actually used in everyday speech.